-We continually evaluate potential acquisitions that either strategically fit within our existing portfolio or expand our portfolio into new product lines or adjacent markets.
-We have completed a number of acquisitions that have been accounted for as business combinations under ASC 805, Business Combinations, and have resulted in the recognition of goodwill in our condensed consolidated financial statements.
-This goodwill includes the know-how of the assembled workforce, the ability of the workforce to further improve technology and product offerings, customer relationships, and the expected cash flows resulting from these efforts.
+We record goodwill as the difference between the aggregate consideration paid for a business combination and the fair value of the identifiable net tangible and intangible assets acquired.
+Goodwill includes the know-how of the assembled workforce, the ability of the workforce to further improve technology and product offerings, customer relationships, and the expected cash flows resulting from these efforts.
 Goodwill may also include expected synergies resulting from the complementary strategic fit these businesses bring to existing operations.
-We record goodwill as the difference between the aggregate consideration paid for a business combination and the fair value of the identifiable net tangible and intangible assets acquired.
 Goodwill is assessed for impairment annually or more frequently if indicators of impairment are present or circumstances suggest that impairment may exist.

-As of January 1, 2020, we adopted ASU 2017-04, which simplifies the goodwill impairment test by eliminating the second step from the goodwill impairment test.
-The first step of the goodwill impairment test compares the fair value of the reporting unit with its carrying amount, including goodwill.
+Our first step in the goodwill impairment test is a qualitative analysis of factors that could be indicators of potential impairment.
+Next, if a quantitative analysis is necessary, we compare the fair value of the reporting unit with its carrying amount, including goodwill.
 If the fair value of the reporting unit exceeds its carrying amount, the goodwill of the reporting unit is not considered impaired.
 If the carrying amount of the reporting unit exceeds its fair value, we would recognize an impairment charge for the amount by which the carrying amount exceeds the reporting unit's fair value.
+There was no impairment of goodwill for the three months ended March 31, 2021 and 2020.